 Alaska Marine Highway

 The Alaska Marine Highway provides year-round ferry transportation throughout Southeast Alaska.
-The ferries provide residents and visitors with an opportunity to experience the scenery, wildlife, and warm hospitality of35 ports between Bellingham, Washington and Unalaska/Dutch Harbor on the Aleutian Chain.
+The ferries provide residents and visitors with an opportunity to experience the scenery, wildlife, and warm hospitality of a variety of ports between Bellingham, Washington and Southwest Alaska.
 All routes within the Alaska Marine Highway System (AMHS) are, collectively, a National Scenic Byway.
 They have nine traditional ferries and two fast ferries and all carry passengers and vehicles and have lounges and observation areas.
 Food may be purchased on board and most vessels offer cabin accommodations.
 Stopovers are permitted at any port of call.
+For fares and information, please call 800-642-0066

 Southeast (Inside Passage): Ports of Call include; Juneau, Haines, Skagway, Sitka, Ketchikan, Wrangell, Petersburg, Gustavus, Hoonah, Pelican, Kake, Yakutat.